nirmalyaghosh/kaggle-vm/README.md

   - TensorFlow, 0.12.1
   - Theano, 0.8.2

 In addition, an Ipython server is also installed.
 You can view it from the host's browser at http://localhost:9000.
+Password is *password*.